Cpetak/Urchin_inversions/Part_1.md

 Then can rerun specific ones to adjust alpha.

-**Results of the local PCA analysis can be found here: TODO Zenodo link.
-Already uploaded, not published yet.**
+**Results of the local PCA analysis can be found here: TODO Zenodo link.**

+Note: Figures and code to make supp figure 1 with the "Genome-wide patterns of local PCA" can be found in the intermediary_files directory and in the global_local_PCA.ipynb.

 ## Finding putative breakpoints